-Laurel Technical Institute may deny admission to an applicant because of the results of his/her background check, or may deny enrollment into certain programs because those results.
-Laurel Technical Institute may also dismiss an enrolled student as a result of a criminal conviction during the student's course of study.
+Laurel may deny admission to an applicant because of the results of his/her background check, or may deny enrollment into certain programs because those results.
+Laurel may also dismiss an enrolled student because of a criminal conviction during the student's course of study.
 Applicants with any misdemeanors or felonies may be required to meet with the Campus President or other designated Campus Administrator for a personal interview prior to final acceptance.
 Administration will make professional judgment to accept or deny admission based on how the potential of future employment in the chosen field would be affected by any criminal records.

-Certain programs offered by Laurel Technical Institute require students to successfully complete an internship or clinical coursework at external sites.
+Certain programs require successful completion of an internship or clinical coursework at external sites.
 Before accepting students, some of these sites may require background checks of their own.

-A student who cannot be placed on a site for any reason, including a background check unsatisfactory to that site, may be unable to finish the program's coursework and, therefore, may be unable to graduate.
-Employers in many fields also require pre-employment background checks of their own.
-Background check results unsatisfactory to employers in a particular field may limit the student's employment opportunities even if that student has graduated from a program in that field offered by Laurel Technical Institute.
+A student, who cannot be placed on a site for any reason, including a background check unsatisfactory to that site, may be unable to finish the program's coursework and, therefore, may be unable to graduate.
+Employers in many fields also require preemployment background checks of their own.
+Background check results unsatisfactory to employers in a particular field may limit the student's employment opportunities even if that student has graduated from a program in that field offered by Laurel.
 Information regarding criminal background checks is included in the Student Disclosure Form.

-Additionally, some agencies and employers may require candidates to submit to a drug screening test.
+Additionally, some agencies and employers may require candidates to submit to a drug-screening test.
 Students with criminal records that include felonies or misdemeanors (including those that are drug-related) or personal background issues such as bankruptcy might not be accepted by these agencies for clinical assignments, externship, or employment following completion of the program.
 Employment and externship decisions are outside the control of the institution.
 Laurel cannot guarantee clinical rotation and/or externship placements for individuals with criminal, drug-related, or personal background histories that preclude them from working in a professional setting.